Print

 Instructions

-3. Cover and bring to a boil, then reduce to a simmer.
+2. Cover and bring to a boil over medium-high heat, then reduce to a simmer.

-5. Remove large chunks of vegetables and chicken carcass.
+4. Remove large chunks of vegetables and the chicken carcass.

-6. Strain the remaining broth to remove any other bits of vegetables.
+5. Carefully pour the remaining broth through a fine mesh strainer and into a large bowl to remove any other bits of vegetables.

-7. Use immediately, store in the refrigerator for 4-5 days (in sealed mason jar) or freeze for up to 6 months.
+6. Use immediately, store in the refrigerator for 4-5 days (in sealed mason jar), or freeze for up to 6 months.

 Notes